FYI: I’m very happy at my current job and am not looking to change positions at this time.

 Senior Engineer

 Led numerous developments including the development of several Windows device drivers, highly-reliable firmware for embedded network nodes, file system development (NTFS), and several developments at the BIOS and operating systems level.
-Aided the team is good design practices, served as a technical reference on PC internals and operation, and also helped establish configuration management practices.
+Aided the team in good design practices, served as a technical reference on PC internals and operation, and also helped establish configuration management practices.
 Helped customers develop both software and hardware architectures that would reduce maintenance costs, and increase portability.
 Developments included technologies such as ATA, PCI, Bluetooth, USB, and many others.

 Hardware/Software Design Engineer